TOMMY THOMPSON PARK BIRD CHECKLIST

-Currently TTP has very limited amenities.
+Tommy Thompson Park currently has limited amenities.
 There are portable washrooms available for use at the entrance, the Staff Booth, Embayment D and Peninsula C, and offline toilets at the Outdoor Classroom.

-Is TTP wheelchair accessible?
+Is Tommy Thompson Park wheelchair accessible?

+Yes.
 The main roads of the park are fully paved and wheelchair accessible.
 All portable toilets and the offline washrooms are also accessible.

 Why is it called the "Leslie Street Spit"?

 The “Spit” has actually had several names over the course of its existence.

 When the Toronto Harbour Commission (now PortsToronto) launched the project in 1959 as a lake-filling operation for port-related facilities, it was called the Outer Harbour Eastern Headland.